BCL Bay 09

 The Class BCL Bay 09 were open coaches for branch line services with the Royal Bavarian State Railways (K.Bay.Sts.B.) that were built in the early 20th century.
 They included those coaches listed in the 1913 fleet register under design sheet nos.
 521, 6055.2 and 6055.3.
 As a result of remodelling they were reclassified according to the DRG’s 1930 engineering drawing register as classes CL Bay 09/21, BCL Bay 13a, CL Bay 13a/21, BCL Bay 14 and CL Bay 14/21.

 Development

 With the growth of the Bavarian branch line network known as Lokalbahnen, there was a need for suitable coaches for local passenger services.
 Between 1909 and 1929, coaches were procured that had the characteristics of normal passenger coaches on mainline railways.
 In contrast to other local railway coaches, these were suitable for military transport.

 Procurement

-In the period 1909–1929, 411 wagons in classes BL, BCL, CL, DL and PPostL were procured.
+From 1909–1929, 411 wagons in classes BL, BCL, CL, DL and PPostL were procured.
 They all had a standard floor plan, open end-platforms with Dixi gates on the steps and gangways secured only by an iron railing.
 Large window panes were installed instead of the composite windows that had been usual up to that point.
 Of the coaches built to Design Sheet 521, 18 were procured in two batches, in 1909 and 1911, from SE in Nuremberg and Rathgeber in Munich.